aaronkjin/tungsten/README.md

 ## Progress

-Previously: Built out a basic arithmetic lexer.
+Previously: Built out a basic arithmetic lexer and parser.

-Currently: The parser.
+Currently: The evaluator.

 Next: Error-reporting.